Monday of Week 6 of Easter – Gospel

 We continue reading the discourse of Jesus to his disciples at the Last Supper.
 Today he promises that the Paraclete, the Spirit of truth will come, sent both by the Father and by Jesus the Son.

 As we saw earlier, Paraclete (Greek parakletos) means a person who stands by one and gives support.
 It can be applied to a defence lawyer in a court of law.
-So the word is sometimes translated ‘Advocate’.
+So the word is sometimes translated as an ‘advocate’ or someone who ‘consoles’.
 It can be anyone who gives comfort, good advice or moral support.
-Various forms of the word are used about eight times in a short and beautiful passage at the opening of St Paul’s Second Letter to the Corinthians (2 Cor 1:3-7).
+Various forms of the word are used about eight times in a short and beautiful passage at the opening of St Paul’s Second Letter to the Corinthians (1:3-7).

-As has been mentioned several times already, we are not to be surprised if we find ourselves – as Christians – the object of attack, of slander, of abuse, of misunderstandings, of contempt.
+As has been mentioned several times already, we are not to be surprised if we find ourselves (as Christians) the object of attack, of slander, of abuse, of misunderstandings, of contempt.
 St Ignatius of Loyola is said to have prayed that the members of the order he founded would always be persecuted – it was a sign that they were doing their job.
-It is a strange paradox, but the message of Christian love and forgiveness, a message of peace and justice, is found by many to be very threatening and must be attacked.
+It is a strange paradox, but the message of Christian love and forgiveness, a message of peace and justice, is found by many to be very threatening and one that must be attacked.